nachocaru/xaprb.com/content/blog/2007-01-29-mysqls-federated-storage-engine-part-1.md

 ### Creating the federated tables on the local server

 According the the manual, the local table has to be created exactly the same as the remote table.
 However, this turns out not to be quite true.
-Indexes don&#8217;t need to match. `NULL`ability doesn&#8217;t need to match.
-Data types don&#8217;t need to match.
-Umm&#8230; column order doesn&#8217;t need to match!
-Wait a second, you don&#8217;t even have to have the same columns &#8212; and you can mis-name the columns!
+Indexes don't need to match. `NULL`ability doesn't need to match.
+Data types don't need to match.
+Umm&#8230; column order doesn't need to match!
+Wait a second, you don't even have to have the same columns &#8212; and you can mis-name the columns!
 You can even create a local table with one column *based on a remote table with two columns*.
 For that matter, you can give the local table three columns, and when you `SELECT` from the table, the columns which have no data on the remote server simply get filled in with default values!

 As I experimented with different options to the `CREATE TABLE`, I began to suspect that the columns are strictly positional.
 For example, if I create a table with only the `j` column and then select the data from it, I get the data from the `i` column on the remote server.

-I think it&#8217;s safe to say the rules are a little unclear at this point.
+I think it's safe to say the rules are a little unclear at this point.
 You should probably not rely on any of what I just wrote remaining true forever.
-I&#8217;d probably see something different if I tried this on the latest development code, too.
+I'd probably see something different if I tried this on the latest development code, too.

-Here&#8217;s what happens when you create a federated table.
+Here's what happens when you create a federated table.
 To get this data, I enabled the general query log on the remote machine.
 By the way, I omit the usual status messages about rows affected and so forth, as they mimic exactly what you get from any other storage engine:

 <pre>-- Local: